 This is one music festival that’s making sure everyone can get involved

-We all love music – but not everyone is able to see their favourite bands live.
+We all love music – but conventional festival facilities sometimes make it hard for people with diverse abilities to enjoy their fave bands on stage.
 Twenty per cent of Australians live with a physical or intellectual disability, and that can make it difficult to attend events like music festivals.
-New music festival Ability Fest is looking to change that.
+Ability Fest is looking to change that.

-Every single cent of the proceeds raised at Ability Fest will go towards the Dylan Alcott Foundation, an organisation helping young people with disabilities fulfill their potential through grants, scholarships and mentoring.
+Last year Ability Fest raised just under $200,000 towards the Dylan Alcott Foundation, an organisation helping young people with disabilities fulfill their potential through grants, scholarships and mentoring.
 If the name Dylan Alcott sounds familiar, that's because Alcott is one of Australia’s top Paralympians as well as a Triple J presenter, disability advocate and champion wheelchair crowdsurfer.

 While part of Ability Fest’s purpose is to normalise disability, promote inclusivity and raise funds, it’s also just here to throw a mighty good party for everyone to enjoy.
-You can sign up for the ticket pre sale before 4pm on March 15, and general release tickets go on sale at 10am on March 16.
+You can register for presale tickets (on sale Tuesday, March 12) or wait for the general ticket sales to open at noon on Wednesday, March 13.